azul-007/General/adversary_emulation_day5.md

 - SprayingToolkit: a set of Python scripts that try password spraying attacks against Lync/S4B & OWA
 - MailSniper: PowerShell tool for password spraying, enumerating users/domains, gathering the Global Address List from OWA and EWS, and checking mailbox permisssions.

+## APT 34: Introduction and Common Techniques pg.
+89

+Also known as Helix Kitten or Oilrig - they are an Iranian threat actor who's efforts are largely aligned with Iranian nation-state interests.
+Has been attributed to Iran by both FireEye and CrowdStrike.
+Typically do not perform cyberespionage against domestic targets, but primarily target organizations in other Middle Eastern countries

+Trademark Techniques:
+- T1059/001 PowerShell
+- T1087 Account Discovery
+- T1003 OS Credential Dumping